Apocrathia/home-assistant-config/packages/README.md

-routine | Configurations to perform tasks which happen on a routine basis | routine_morning function | Configurations that can be bundled together to perform a specific function | function_presence system | Things that work specifically with the management of Home Assistant | system_backup toy | Things that have no real use, but are just for fun. | toy_annoyaimee
+routine | Configurations to perform tasks which happen on a routine basis | routine_morning function | Configurations that can be bundled together to perform a specific function | function_presence system | Things that work specifically with the management of Home Assistant | system_backup toy | Things that have no real use, but are just for fun. | toy_annoy